antonkartmann/TicTacToe/README.md

 - **Reset:**
   Clicking the Reset button clears the board and resets the game state.

+  ## Acknowledgements

+I would like to thank [this YouTube video](https://youtu.be/B3pmT7Cpi24?si=pXe4vjTNyaHHyTFW) for its helpful tutorial, which greatly assisted in the development of this project.

 ---

 Enjoy playing and customizing your Tic Tac Toe game!